We are interested in getting pregnant using an egg donor and gestational carrier (surrogate) at the Reproductive Science Center. Where do we start?

 We are concerned about using frozen sperm rather than fresh.

 Sperm banks carefully screen their donors and sperm from men with normal semen parameters such as sperm count, motility and morphology that can enable fertilizing egg equally, whether fresh or frozen sperm is used.
 Sperm banks are required to freeze and quarantine all donor sperm for six months prior to use by a patient.
 RSC recommends intracytoplasmic sperm injection (ICSI) for all patients using frozen sperm undergoing IVF.
 All patients using a gestational carrier are required to use frozen sperm for their cycle.

 Patients using their own sperm or a known sperm donor must have a semen evaluation prior to initiating the treatment cycle.
 If the semen parameters are abnormal, freezing is more likely to diminish sperm performance and ICSI will be required.

 My partner wants to provide eggs and I want to become pregnant.
 How will that work?

 We describe this particular treatment plan as shared maternity.

 You and your partner will meet with a physician to discuss the treatment plan and medical evaluation for both of you, not only to assess your general health but to also evaluate your ability to either provide eggs or carry a pregnancy.
-The partner providing the eggs will have blood work and an ultrasound performed to evaluate her ovaries.
+The partner providing the eggs will have blood work and an ultrasound to evaluate the patient’s ovaries.
 This will provide information on medication dosage for a treatment cycle.
-The partner who will carry the pregnancy will have testing performed to evaluate her uterus including an ultrasound with saline injected into the uterus or an x-ray procedure.
+The partner who will carry the pregnancy will have testing to evaluate the patient’s uterus including an ultrasound with saline injected into the uterus or an x-ray procedure.
 In addition, blood work will be done to screen for infectious and communicable diseases.